Bagnall 0-4-0ST "Alfred" and "Judy": History

 The first ships used Joseph Treffry's artificial harbour at Par on the south coast of Cornwall in 1833.
 It was fully operational by 1840, when it was linked to his inland mines and quarries by a canal up the valley to Ponts Mill, where it connected with inclined tramways to Treffry's copper mines and granite quarries.
 The canal was supplemented by a horse-drawn tramway to Ponts Mill in 1855, while a separate tramway incline served the Par Consols mine on the hill behind the harbour.
 In 1860, a connection was made to the recently opened Cornwall Railway which was carried on a viaduct and embankment between the harbour and mine.
 The mine closed in 1869 and the main tramway was converted to locomotive haulage as the Cornwall Minerals Railway in 1874, but wagons continued to be moved by horses within the harbour complex.
 Several years later a branch line was taken through an 8 ft bridge beneath the Cornish Main Line to serve new china clay processing works.
-As well as the very low bridge, this line had a tight 70 ft radius curve; these two restrictions had to be taken into consideration when buying locomotives to work at the harbour.
+As well as the very low bridge, this line had a tight 70 ft radius curve; these two restrictions had to be accounted for when buying locomotives to work at the harbour.